Blog

 Keeping Children Safe on Farms

 Farming businesses are not playgrounds, and children must have somewhere safe and secure to play that is away from working areas.
-If they do ever need to enter the working environment, then full supervision must be provided at all times.
-These boundaries are particularly important during the summer months when the business is active and children are at home during the school holidays.
+If they do ever need to enter the working environment, full supervision must be provided at all times.
+These boundaries are especially important during the summer months when farms are particularly active and children are out of school.

-Children can operate some agricultural machines over the age of 13, but please do not be fooled into thinking that just because they are 13, they can complete working activities – they are still children!
+Children can operate some agricultural machines once they are over the age of 13, but please don’t be fooled into thinking that just because they are 13, they are ready to take on all farm tasks – they are still children.

 The law states that:

-• By law, any work must be light work and must not be inherently dangerous – this is the rule for children helping out on the family farm and for children employed and paid for their work.
+• By law, any work must be light work and must not be inherently dangerous – this applies to both children helping out on the family farm and those employed for paid work.

-• Children employed on farm must have a permit from the local authority.
-If a child is working without a licence, their employer is breaking the law and will not be insured against any damage or injuries caused or incurred by the child.
-They also risk legal action being taken against them.
+• Children employed on farms must have a permit from the local authority.
+If a child is working without a licence, the employer is breaking the law and will not be insured for any damage or injuries caused or incurred by the child.
+They also risk legal action.

-All children have different capabilities, and this means that what a child is allowed to do and not allowed to do must be assessed on an individual basis.
-The law says that children should not be allowed to perform work beyond their capabilities.
+• All children have different capabilities, which means what each child is allowed or not allowed to do must be assessed on an individual basis.
+The law says children must not be asked to perform work beyond their abilities.

-Guidance on what children between the ages of 13 – 16 years may be able to complete can be found on the Health and Safety Executive website https://www.hse.gov.uk/pubns/indg472.pdf
+Guidance on what children aged 13–16 may be able to do is available on the Health and Safety Executive website:

-We all have a duty of care to protect children who are vulnerable because of their age and abilities.
-Every employer is legally required by law to manage any risk.
+We all have a duty of care to protect children, who are vulnerable because of their age and inexperience.
+Every employer is legally required to manage these risks.

-• Stop and think before letting children into the workplace as they are very dangerous places to be.
+• Stop and think before allowing children into any workplace – farms are dangerous places.

-• Children under 13 are prohibited from driving or riding in any agricultural machinery.
+• Children under 13 are not permitted to drive or ride in agricultural machinery.

-• Children must wear hi-visibility clothing when out on the farm.
+• Children must wear high-visibility clothing when on the farm.

-• All employees and visitors must be made aware that there are children on the farm
+• All employees and visitors should be informed when children are present.

-A child is killed every year during agricultural work activities
+• A child is killed every year in agricultural work activities.

 For further advice on farm safety, please contact our Health and Safety team on 01981 590514.